timothydmorton/koi-fpp/README.md

 do this, first test out the calculation for the KOI for which I provide example data in this repository (KOI-7016.01/Kepler-452b).

-First, clone this repository:
+First, clone this repository and hop on in:

     git clone https://github.com/timothydmorton/koi-fpp

-Then, define a `KOI_FPPDIR` environment variable to point to the `example_data` directory in this repository, and a `JROWE_DIR` environment variable to point to `example_data/photometry`.
+    cd koi-fpp

+Then define some temporary enivronment variables (assuming you're calling this from inside this repository):

+    export KOI_FPPDIR="example_data"
+    export JROWE_DIR="example_data/photometry"

 Then, set up the python environment using the `environment.yml` file in the top level of this repository, as follows.
 [If you do not have `conda` available, install [miniconda](http://conda.pydata.org/docs/install/quick.html) first.]